 SecureFiles is the default storage mechanism for LOBs starting with Oracle Database 12c, and Oracle strongly recommends SecureFiles for storing and managing LOBs, rather then BasicFiles.
 BasicFiles will be deprecated in a future release.

-See Also: "Using Oracle LOB Storage" on page 4-1 for a discussion of both storage types
+Using Oracle LOB Storage for a discussion of both storage types

 Database File System (DBFS)